mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Credential Extensibility

-In order to ensure that MLS provides meaningful authentication it is important that each member is able to authenticate some identity information for each other member.
+In order to ensure that MLS provides meaningful authentication, it is important that each member is able to authenticate some identity information for each other member.
 Identity information is encoded in Credentials, so this property is provided by ensuring that members use compatible credential types.